KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 &raquo;&nbsp;[Naar de labo opgave](#oef)
 -->

-## 5.1 What is an OS and Why should we use one ?

 In the previous chapter the concept of interrupts was introduced.
 By using these interrupts it becomes easier to execute multiple tasks on a single processor.
 However, can you imagine developing a complete office-suite using interrupts ?

 If more tasks come into play, interrupts will not be the answer to our question.
 But guess what the answer could be: **Operating systems !!!**